Complete a 3 Question Survey and Earn a re:Post Badge

 When the Application Load Balancer listener receives the request, the listener forwards that request to the appropriate target group based on the path condition.

-If you use path-based routing, then your Application Load Balancer allows you to host multiple microservices behind a single load balancer using listener rules and target groups.
-You can set up complex rules to route client requests to your applications.
-In addition to path-based rules, you can route requests to applications based on host header, user-agent header, and query parameter values.
-For more information, see Advanced request routing for AWS Application Load Balancers.
+If you use path-based routing, you can host multiple microservices behind a single Application Load Balancer.
+You can route traffic to each service based on listener rules and target groups.
+You can also route traffic based on conditions such as the host header, user-agent header, or query parameter values.
+For more information, see Advanced Request Routing for AWS Application Load Balancers.

 Related information